Ciganda, Dryburgh, Anannarukarn share Portland Classic lead

-The only member of the winning European Solheim Cup team in the field, the Spaniard teed off with the temperature in the low 50s at hilly, windy and tricky Oregon Golf Club.
+The only member of the winning European Solheim Cup team in the field, the Spaniard teed off with the temperature in the mid-40s (about 8 degrees Celsius) at hilly, windy and tricky Oregon Golf Club.

 Gemma Dryburgh of Scotland also shot a 68 in the morning, and Pajaree Anannarukarn of Thailand grabbed a share of the lead in the afternoon.
 Anannarukarn won last month in Northern Ireland for her first LPGA Tour title.